How to calculate eligible revenue reporting

 has telecommunications sales revenue in Australia during the eligible revenue period.

-For more detailed information regarding declared related parties, please refer to Section 6, 7 and 8 of the Telecommunications (Eligible Revenue) Determination 2015 and the Related Parties for Eligible revenue reporting factsheet.
+For more detailed information regarding declared related parties, please refer to Section 6, 7 and 8 of the ER Determination and the related parties for eligible revenue reporting factsheet.

 Can I change the reporting period?

-Please contact our Revenue Assurance Team to discuss any variation to a reporting period.
+Please contact our revenue assurance team to discuss any variation to the reporting period.

 What do I do if a merger or acquisition has occurred?

-If a carrier or carrier group has been a party to a merger or acquisition during the eligible revenue period, please contact our Revenue Assurance Team to discuss and assist you with your eligible revenue reporting requirements.
+If a carrier or carrier group has been a party to a merger or acquisition during the eligible revenue period, please contact our revenue assurance team to discuss your eligible revenue reporting requirements.

 Can I request an extension of the due date of 31 October?